ThePornDatabase/namer/readme.rst

 .. image:: https://static.pepy.tech/personalized-badge/namer?period=month&units=international_system&left_color=grey&right_color=yellowgreen&left_text=Downloads/Month
   :target: https://pepy.tech/project/namer

-Namer is a powerful command line tool for renaming and tagging mp4 video files in a way that helps plex/jellyfin/emby and related plugins extract that data or lookup data with the PornDB_'s plugins for plex or jellyfin/emby.
+Namer is a powerful command line tool and web app for renaming and tagging mp4 video files in a way that helps plex/jellyfin/emby and related plugins extract that data or lookup data with the PornDB_'s plugins for plex or jellyfin/emby.
 Namer is easily installed as a python pip and can:

 * can be used to name and embed tags in individual files with metadata from porndb: